WisnuBramantyo/see-shark/README.md

 # sopi

-This repository is for selenium automation using c#
+This repository is for selenium automation using java